 Manuscripts must be submitted in English, using British spelling.
 Authors unsure of English usage should consult someone proficient in the English language.

-All submissions in all manuscript categories must include a title page indicating the intended category, the title, the full names and institutional affiliations of each author, a running title of up to 55 characters, and a complete postal address, email address, and international telephone and fax numbers for the single Corresponding Author (telephone and fax numbers will not be published).
+All submissions in all manuscript categories must include a title page indicating the intended category, the title, the full names of the authors, the full names and institutional affiliations of each author, and a complete postal address, email address, and international telephone and fax numbers for the single Corresponding Author (telephone and fax numbers will not be published).